MileHacker Logo

 • Communicate needs clearly using translation tools.

-• Inquire about ways of cooking and ingredients.
+• Inquire about cooking methods and ingredients.

 Allergy Communication